 Financial Literacy Resources

-In addition to the financial literacy series offered by the City of Central Falls Office of PED, here are other resources who offer training and special programs focusing on financial self-sufficiency, housing, home ownership, and credit-building, and other needs:
+In addition to the financial literacy series offered by the City of Central Falls Department of Planning and Economic Development, here are other resources who offer training and special programs focusing on financial self-sufficiency, housing, home ownership, and credit-building, and other needs:

 - Central Falls Housing Authority